fvalenza/dotfiles/README.md

 .
 Put in `Packages/User` folder (to find it go to Preferences - Browse Packages), the files from this repo.
 .
 To go further, symlink this repository in Packages/User to ease git commit/related stuff

+Predaw color modification
+---

+- linehighlitght have been changed from #232323 to #353535
+- comment have been changed from #777777 to #a0a0a0

+these changes can be found in Packages/predawn-flo.tmTheme

+In sublime text:

+    ctrl-shift-p
+    open resource
+    predawn.tmTheme

 Doc
 ---